foretspaisibles/bsdowl/README.md

 ## Requirements

-BSD Make Pallàs Scripts works at least in the following
+BSD Owl Scripts works at least in the following
 environments:

 - FreeBSD 9.0 and the base system program `make`;